MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-add-on-apps-getting-you-started.md

 Next, your company Global Administrator must click on the ‘Get Started’ option under the ‘Microsoft Collaborate’ header.
 - Note: If you are properly registered, and have setup your above Developer Account, the registration page should autofill with your Company details.
 If the page is not filled automatically, please complete the form manually.

 Once completed, be sure and click the 'Terms of Use' (TOU) checkbox at the bottom of the registration page.
-Note: You need to accept the TOU to successfully register (cf. image below).
+Note: You need to accept the TOU to successfully register.

 Click the **Next** button to complete your initial registration.
 When successful, you will see the image below.